 Think a swimming pool is cold?
 Well, the lake or river will be significantly colder.
 On a positive note, the more you swim outside, the more acclimatised you’ll be to the change in temperature; Open-Water (OW) swimming is also known to reduce stress and anxiety alongside the physical benefits of taking to the outdoors.

-For those affected by the cold waters, choosing the right neoprene clothing can also help to significantly help with the cold.
-The good news is Zone3 have you covered with their full range of award-winning wetsuits in 2018.
+For those affected by the cold waters, choosing the right neoprene clothing can also help significantly help with the cold.
+The good news is Zone3 have you covered with their full range of award-winning wetsuits.

-For ultimate warmth, Zone3’s entry-level Advance wetsuit, voted ‘Best in Class’ from 220tri, is a superb option for the beginner swimmers wanting a lower-neck line for those wary of breathing difficulties, coupled with a thick neoprene layer offering ultimate warmth and comfort.
+For ultimate warmth, check our Zone3’s Thermal wetsuit, for an entry-level try the Advance wetsuit, voted ‘Best in Class’ from 220tri, is a superb option for beginner swimmers with a thick neoprene layer offering ultimate warmth and comfort.

 Sharing your swimming space